tquinlan1992/DeveloperHub/tquinlan92-typescript-redux-utils/README.md

     const namedActionReducers = actionReducers('reducerNameSample');

-    /* Thus structure is important for the next the method described */ export default {
+    /* This structure is important for the next the method described */ export default {
         reducer: createReducer<ReducerState>(initialState, namedActionReducers),
         actions: {